-"Sir,--I owe you an apology for the abrupt manner in which I addressed you last evening, and the inconvenience to which you were subjected by some of my household.
-If you will honor us with your presence to-day at four o'clock, I shall be most happy to give you due satisfaction.
+"SIR,--I owe you an apology for the abrupt manner in which I addressed you last evening, and the inconvenience to which you were subjected by some of my household.
+If you will honor us with your presence to-day at four o'clock, I will be most happy to give you due satisfaction.
 My servant will be waiting with the carriage at half-past three.

-I am, sir, yours, &c, J.DEVENANT.
-JEROME FLETCHER, Esq."
+I am, sir, yours, &c., J. DEVENANT JEROME FLETCHER, Esq.